aMytho/Glimesh-Browser-API/README.md

 This is a library for working with the Glimesh.tv API.
 It is currently in alpha so some bugs may occur.

+> As of July 1st, Glimesh is no longer active.
+However, the code is still open source.
+As a result, this library has been modified to work with custom Glimesh instances.
+Simply pass in the base url `glimesh.tv` or your own site `betterGlim.net` and whether or not you want to use WSS.
+See the connection below for an example!

 ## Installation